-Like the Hawaiian Islands themselves, HAPA's pan-Polynesian music is an amalgam of influences ranging from ancient genealogical chants to the strummed ballads of Portuguese fisherman, Spanish cowboys, and the inspired melodies and harmonies of the traditional church choirs of the early missionaries.
-Add to this a dose of American acoustic folk-rock, and you have what has been described as the “most exciting and beautiful contemporary Hawaiian music the world knows!”
+HAPA just celebrated its 30th anniversary.
+Like the islands themselves, HAPA's music is an amalgam of influences ranging from ancient Polynesian rhythms and genealogical chants to the strummed ballads of Portuguese fisherman and Mexican cowboys, and the inspired melodies and harmonies of the traditional church choirs of the early missionaries.
+Add a dose of American acoustic folk/rock, and you have what has been described as the “most exciting and beautiful contemporary Hawaiian music the world knows!”
 (Maui Times).

-Often encapsulated as the “sound of Maui,” HAPA’s music evokes a place that many people at different times have referred to as heavenly.
-The overriding quality of the group's music is one of beauty and serenity, found in the majestic tones of the oli (chant), mele (song), the elegant movements of the sacred dance known as hula, and the exhilarating innovative sounds of virtuoso slack key guitar.
-HAPA’s self-titled debut CD came out in 1993 and swept the 1994 Na Hoku Hanohano Awards (Hawaii’s equivalent of the Grammys), becoming the biggest-selling album by a group or duo in the history of recorded Hawaiian music.
-The group’s groundbreaking music has since established the band as the most recognized name in Hawaiian music internationally, with sold-out shows from Tokyo to New York.
-The group's latest album is a live set, released in 2008.
+Often described as the “sound of Maui,” HAPA’s music evokes a feeling that many people at different times have referred to as “heavenly”.
+The overriding quality of HAPA’s music is one of beauty and serenity, found in the majestic tones of the ‘oli (chant), mele (song), at the elegant movements of the spiritual dance known as hula, and the exhilarating innovative sounds of the virtuoso slack key guitar.
+Founded in 1983, HAPA played over 500 live shows per year before releasing its benchmark self-entitled first recording in 1993, which still remains the number one selling recording by a group or duo in the history of recorded Hawaiian music; it swept all six categories for which it was nominated at the 1994 Na Hoku Hanohano Awards, the Hawaiian equivalent of the Grammy’s.
+Most recently, in 2006, HAPA captured 4 Na Hoku Awards for its Maui CD.